jcc264/triangle/indiv_awards/brother.md

 ---
 # Brother of the Year

-Awarded to the brother who clearly lives the values of the Code of Ethics of Triangle through his daily actions
+Awarded to the brother who clearly lives the values of the Code of Ethics of Triangle through his daily actions.

 |Year of Award|Name|Chapter|Year of Initiation|
 |---|---|---|---|